PurrNet/PurrDocs/README.md

 # 🐈 Introduction

-PurrNet is a free, powerful, [performant](readme/performance/) and highly modular networking library for Unity with a high level of focus towards the best possible developer experience.
-We do everything we can to avoid clutter & baking, without taking away any freedom to the developer.
-We're constantly improving and adding new tools, and have much more we can do!
+PurrNet is a free, [performant](readme/performance/) and highly modular networking library for Unity, built by developers who have spent years working with multiplayer games.
+Our focus is on giving you the best possible developer experience: no clutter, no baking, no core features locked behind a paywall.
+Just a networking solution that works the way Unity works.

 [See our official website here](https://purrnet.dev/)